prem-muthedath/timer/README.md

 3. Invoke your timing tests class in the `main()` method of `src/tests/timer/AllTests.java`.
 You can use existing invocations of timing test classes in the `main()` method as a reference;
-4. Finally compile and run the program (see the next section).
+4. Finally, compile and run the program (see the next section).

 ##### HOW TO RUN THE TIMING TESTS FROM A TERMINAL: